xsilium-frameworks/xsilium-engine/README.md

 xsilium-engine
 ==============

-MMORPG based on Ogre, bullet, OpenAl, enet, CEGUI, SkyX/Hydrax
+MMO engine based on Ogre, bullet, OpenAl, enet, CEGUI, SkyX/Hydrax

 We want to manage all requierements to build a network client able to interact with others on Windows, Linux and MAC OS